Summerfield, Maryland: Demographics

+Summerfield first appeared as a census designated place in the 2010 U.S. census.

 2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.

 Education

 Summerfield's public schools are managed by Prince George's County Public Schools.

 Zoned elementary schools include Highland Park, William Paca, and Cora L. Rice.
 Zoned middle schools include G. James Gholson and Kenmoor.
 Zoned high schools include Central High School, Fairmont Heights High School, and Charles Herbert Flowers High School.

 John Carroll Elementary School was previously located in what is now Summerfield CDP.
 It was scheduled to close in 2009.

 Transportation

 Washington Metro operates the Morgan Boulevard station in Summerfield CDP.

 Raljon

-Raljon was the name of area around FedExField, home of the Washington Redskins (the current Washington Commanders).
-Former team owner Jack Kent Cooke derived the name from the names of his sons, Ralph and John.
-Introduced in 1997, the name enjoyed almost no currency beyond the team, NFL press releases, television and radio partners, and the U.S. Postal Service, which granted Cooke's request that the area be officially recognized.
-Tony Kornheiser, in a column criticizing the name, wrote, "Lucky for us, Cooke didn't name his kids Peter and Ennis (penis)."
-Daniel Snyder discontinued the use of the name when he bought the franchise in 1999.
+Raljon was the original place name of the campus of Northwest Stadium, home of the Washington Commanders.
+Former team owner Jack Kent Cooke (whose full name originally graced the stadium) derived the name from the names of his sons, Ralph (1937–1995) and John.
+Introduced in 1997, the name enjoyed almost no currency beyond the team (then known as the Redskins), NFL press releases, television and radio partners, and the U.S. Postal Service, which granted Cooke's request that the area be officially recognized, which applied specifically to the stadium campus's extended 20785-4534 ZIP+4 Code.
+Tony Kornheiser, in a column criticizing the name, wrote, "Lucky for us, Cooke didn't name his kids Peter and Ennis."
+Daniel Snyder phased out the requirement to dateline of stadium events originating in Raljon before the 1999 preseason, and quietly phased out the placename soon after his purchase of the team.